Preschool

 ×

-Birth to Three matters: Teddybears and Butterflies
+Birth to Three matters: Roamer and Explorer

 Children between the ages 1 to 3 follow the British Early Years Foundation Stage (EYFS) ‘Birth to three matters’ curriculum – a framework to support children in their earliest years.
 Its focus is ‘the child’ and identifies four aspects, which celebrate the skill and competence of babies and young children and highlights the interrelationship between growth, learning, development and the environment in which they are cared for and educated.
 The four ‘aspects’ are: ➢ A strong child ➢ A skilful communicator ➢ A competent learner ➢ A healthy child Children in this age range can go to school 2, 3 or 5 days per week